LevinMedia/wikigraph/docs/progressive-discovery-plan.md

 - **Concurrency cap**: Generate 2-4 edges simultaneously
 - **Max edges per request**: Limit to prevent token overages (e.g., 10 edges max per request)

+### Memory Management Strategy

+**Token Usage:**
+- Each edge analysis sends 2 pages to the LLM (from + to)
+- Total tokens per edge: ~2 × (page content size in tokens)
+- With caching: Only analyze each edge once, then reuse cached results
+- **Yes, token counts will go up** for deterministic evidence gathering (we need full page content to find explicit references)
+- **But**: This is acceptable because:
+  1. Each individual call is much smaller than sending all pages at once
+  2. With caching, we only pay this cost once per edge
+  3. Over time, most edges will be cached, dramatically reducing token usage

+**Page Content Flushing:**
+- **Reference counting**: Track how many pending analyses need each page
+  - `center` page: needed for primary edge + all `additional ↔ center` edges
+  - `selected` page: needed for primary edge + all `additional ↔ selected` edges
+  - Each `additional` page: needed for 2 edges (with center and selected)
+- **Flush strategy**: Once a page's reference count hits 0 (all edges analyzed), immediately flush that page's content from memory
+- **Implementation**:
+  - Keep page content in a Map with reference counts
+  - Decrement count after each edge analysis completes
+  - When count reaches 0, delete from Map
+  - This prevents keeping large page content in memory unnecessarily

+**Example:**
+- Analyzing 5 additional relationships = 11 total edges (1 primary + 10 additional)
+- `center` page: needed for 6 edges (1 primary + 5 additional)
+- `selected` page: needed for 6 edges (1 primary + 5 additional)
+- Each `additional` page: needed for 2 edges
+- After analyzing all `additional1 ↔ center` and `additional1 ↔ selected`, flush `additional1` page content
+- After analyzing all edges involving `center`, flush `center` page content
+- Memory footprint: Only pages actively being analyzed are kept in memory

 ## Migration Path

 ### Step 1: Database Migration